-Inspectors and Testers with little to no experience tend to make between $21140 and $26980 while the more experienced ones make over $48130 per year.
+Inspectors, Testers and Weighers with little to no experience tend to make between $23550 and $29390 while the more experienced ones can earn over $50980 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Inspector and Tester is to move to a higher paying state like AK.
-Right now, the highest paying states for Inspectors and Testers are AK, ND, WA, DC and WY.
+One of the easiest ways to increase your salary as an Inspector, Tester, Sorter, Sampler and Weigher is to move to a higher paying state like AK.
+Right now, the highest paying states for Inspectors, Testers and Weighers are AK, DC, WA, NM and ND.

-3 other factors that can increase your salary as An Inspector and Tester is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Inspector, Tester, Sorter, Sampler and Weigher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Inspectors and Testers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Inspectors, Testers and Weighers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons

 Here are some of the pros and cons of being an Inspector, Tester, Sorter, Sampler and Weigher.

 |Suitable for people who likes to follow routines|